What Is an Unsecured Guarantor Loan And Should You Consider It?

 3. The Borrower Must Divulge Private Details

 Depending on the guarantor, they may want to confirm that you can pay back the loan on-time.
-For many borrowers, divulging this private information can be uncomfortable.
+For many borrowers, divulging this private information (such as bank account and other financial details) can be uncomfortable.

 4. Interest Rates Can be High

 These loans are more affordable than some financing options available to borrowers with low credit.
 However, that doesn’t mean they’re more affordable than traditional financing options, like a secured business loan.